pedropanosyan/react-testing/README.md

 ## Task #3: add test cases to cover client-side validation errors on the AccountTab component

+You can remove the default values if needed (name `Cianca` and username `dinos1337`).
+Also feel free to change one of the inputs to be of another type, such as `email`, or to add any other inputs and validators.

 **Acceptance criteria**

-A single test case for both inputs is fine since the validators are the same.
+1) Use `fireEvent` or `userEvent` to fill input values.

-Take into account that validation errors will appear after you submit.
+Take into account that validation errors will appear once you submit AND form validation happens asynchronously.

 ## Task #4: add form validation to PasswordTab component and test it